dr-m/wg21/trans_mutex.md

 That code base also includes a thin wrapper of Microsoft `SRWLOCK` for those cases where `update_lock()` is not needed.

-The prototype also includes a `transactional_lock_guard` that resembles `std::lock_guard` but supports lock elision by using transactional memory when support is enabled during compilation time and detected during runtime.

 The `transactional_lock_guard` has been tested on GNU/Linux on POWER 8 (with runtime detection of the POWER v2.09 Hardware Trace Monitor) and on IA-32 and AMD64 (with runtime detection of Intel TSX-NI a.k.a.
 RTM).